Are you considering a change? Transitioning from one church to another is one of the most difficult decisions any leader can make.

 Paying down debt, finishing a capital campaign, completing a building project, or even smaller things like refinancing a key loan in the church can make a big difference in your legacy as a pastor.

 What do those closest to you think?
+Do they agree this is the right thing do to?
 Do they think this is the right time?
 What does your spouse think?
 What do your key advisors think?

 Ultimately you must decide, but never make this decision rashly or without counsel.
 Too much is at stake.
 Leaving the right way or leaving at all is a big deal.
 It’s a major stress in your life and the life of your church.
-You can reduce stress by leaving well.
+You can reduce stress, and strengthen your legacy by leaving well.

 What does God say?
 If He says go, then go.
 But candidly, I have found that if you can’t answer these questions above with inner peace and confidence, you may be listening to yourself more than God.
 Only you and God really know, but I don’t want to see you make a move if it isn’t time, or if you haven’t done what you need to do first.

-There are of course other things for you to consider before you leave, but these will get you well on your way to discovering the answer and doing it the right way.
+Of course there are other things for you to consider before you leave, but these will get you well on your way to discovering the answer and doing it the right way.